Monday, January 23, 2012, 05:21 PM

 Friday, June 18, 2010, 05:35 PM

 I was excited to learn a few months back that 12 of my photographs had entered the San Francisco Museum of Modern Art (SFMOMA) permanent collection.
 The images from both the fairground series, and more recent work on the Mississippi river towns of Wisconsin and Minnesota, were originally part of the Bruce and Nancy Berman collection and were a gift to the museum.
+I was in the Bay area last week and paid a visit to the new home for some of my favorite photographs, and was humbled to see that they will be in good company.
+There are currently two exhibits at the museum.
+Both contain some truly great photographs by some of my favorite photographers.

 The first exhibit 75 Years Looking Forward features an overview of the SFMOMA collection, as well as a look at some of the exhibits and directions the museum has gone in the past 75 years.
 It was good to see a modern museum willing to look back, and particularly interesting to have it acknowledge its history as a design museum as well.
 Outside of MOMA in NY, most contemporary art museums ignore the rich history of design they displayed once upon a time (I mean you WAC).
 The display of portable Olivetti typewriters was particularly touching given the area's history of killing off the once ubiquitous writing instrument.
 A room full of anonymous photographs and the history of wooden chairs was also an interesting stop along the way.
 But what was particularly good news was to see photography given its full credit by being intermixed with the paintings and sculptures.
 At last a contemporary museum that understands photography's place in the art world!
 Something that one can not find very often here in the midwest.